 $30,787,356

-Monsoon Wedding premiered in the Marché du Film section at the 2001 Cannes Film Festival and later won the prestigious Golden Lion at the Venice International Film Festival.
+Monsoon Wedding made its debut at the Marché du Film during the 2001 Cannes Film Festival and went on to earn the renowned Golden Lion at the Venice International Film Festival, cementing its legacy as a modern classic.

 ComedyDramaRomance